 Home to the world’s largest digital economy, China is increasingly coming to value creativity as one of its most precious assets.
 Since entering China two decades ago, Adobe Systems has touched the lives of millions by bringing creative mobile software solutions to artists, developers and businesses.
 Under the leadership of Yew Hwee Ng, Head of Adobe Greater China, Adobe’s business in mainland China, Hong Kong and Taiwan has experienced ongoing growth, as well as extended coverage in Beijing, Shanghai, Guangzhou and Shenzhen.

 “I’ve always worked in IT, starting my career in IBM straight out of college.
 This gave me a strong foundation and taught me good fundamentals, but after seven years, I knew I needed a change,” Yew Hwee recalls.
-“From there, I joined a small Singaporean company, Macromedia, as its very first employee.
+“From there, I joined Macromedia as its very first employee.
 I helped grow the business and build the team over another seven years until we were acquired by Adobe.”

 Worth US$3.4 billion in stock, this surprising acquisition came in April 2005 when Adobe and Macromedia joined forces in the face of increasing competition from Microsoft’s electronic document management programs.
 “The acquisition was a surprise for us all because Adobe and Macromedia were aggressive competitors,” says Yew Hwee.